ZYHowell/Warspite/README.md

 * SCCP
 * CFG simplification(part of it)
 * global CSE
+* LICM

 I intend to realize:

  * Algebraic simplification
- * scalar replacement of aggregate(really? maybe on HIR)
+ * scalar replacement of aggregate(maybe on HIR)
  * strength reduction
- * loop-invariant code motion
  * naïve alias analysis and load/store replacement

  No partial redundant elimination, since it equals CSE+LICM but is hard to realize.

+### Backend Design

+not now.
+But I guess that during register allocation, there is an optimization that, if the result of a register should be stored, try to judge if it can be re-calculated instead of load&store.
+(Use dominate info may help with this)

+Or, maybe move the global CSE to LIR.

 ### References

 1. SSA book, Lots of authors, http://ssabook.gforge.inria.fr/latest/book.pdf ;
 2. Engineering a Compiler ed.2, Keith.D.Cooper & Linda Torczon;

-3. Advanced Compiler Design and Implementation, Steven.S.Muchnick
+3. Advanced Compiler Design and Implementation, Steven.S.Muchnick;
+4. Witnessing Control Flow Graph Optimizations, Dario Casula;

 **天灭Java，Rust保平安**